school-of-data/GIS-curriculum/nigeria/module7/module7.md

 6. Click OK.
 7. The map contains several cross-hairs marking the coordinates in the map, we will use those to georeference this image.
 You can use the zooming and panning tools as you usually do in QGIS to inspect the image in the Georeferencer’s window.
-8. Zoom in to the left lower corner of the map and note that there is a cross-hair with a coordinate pair, X and Y, that as mentioned before are in the CRS, PRS 1992 also written as PRS 92, as referenced in the legend of the topo map.
+8. Zoom in to the left lower corner of the map and note that there is a cross-hair with a coordinate pair, X and Y, that as mentioned before are in the CRS, Minna / Nigeria East Belt - EPSG:26393 as referenced in the legend of the topo map.
 9. Click the Add point button ![Add Point](media/add-point.png "Add Point") and click in the intersection of the cross-hairs (pan and zoom as needed).
 10. In the Enter map coordinates dialogue write the coordinates that appear in the map (Y: 14° 45’ 00’’ and X: 120° 30’ 00’’).